Steve HoffmanAssistant Professor Sociology

 Despite Hoffman’s occasional nostalgia for the avocado and tangerine trees of his youth in Southern California, he considers himself lucky to be growing old in the Great Lakes region of North America.

-Steve G. Hoffman.
-2019.
+Hoffman, Steve G. 2019.
 “Broadening the Imaginary in Disaster Management.”
-The Society for the Diffusion of Useful Knowledge Broadsheet #5: Accounting.
-Issue 05 (July): 8-9.
+The Society for the Diffusion of Useful Knowledge Broadsheet: Accounting 5(July):8-9.